 Gone are the Pokémon Centers, Shops and Gyms.
 Gone are the houses, villagers and friendly Professors with angry nephews.
-It's just you and 386 wild Pokémon.
+It's just you and 5 generations of wild Pokémon.
 And you're pretty sure someone out there wants you very, very dead.

 'Cause y'know, it really wasn't hard enough already...

 Wild Pokémon's levels are calculated with the formula "level= random(X)-random(Y)+Z" Where X and Y are map-related variables, and Z is the weighted average of the Player's current party.

 Easy: The formula is modified so that X=0 - thus the levels of all wild encounters will be lower than the weighted average of the Player's party.

 Hard: The formula is altered to double the value of X, resulting in higher levels.
 Encounters are 10 times as likely to happen in grass and in caves.
 Saving in the field is disabled (autosaves only).